ben0588/threads-img-fixer/PRIVACY_POLICY.md

 ### 1. Introduction
 "Threads Image Fixer (CORP Patch)" (hereinafter referred to as "the Extension") is a browser extension developed to fix broken image rendering issues on the Threads website caused by Cross-Origin Resource Policy (CORP) restrictions.
 We respect your privacy and are committed to protecting it.

+**✨ v1.1.0 Update:** We have significantly improved privacy protection by switching from global permissions to explicitly scoped host permissions.

 ### 2. Data Collection and Usage
 **We do not collect, store, or transmit any of your personal data.**